top of page

 Shapes

-Based on the ages of my kids, I have no idea how any of this will translate to their adult lives, but here is what we do as parents to help them build a solid understanding of money and wealth:
+Considering my kids’ ages, I have no idea how all of this will translate into their adult lives, but here is what my wife and I do to help them build a solid understanding of money and wealth:

-2. Explain: When my kids were younger I told them an insane story about Money Babies to explain the concept of interest, and more importantly, compound interest.
-Essentially, a dollar gave birth to some coins and then those coins gave birth to more coins and on and on.
-After that we had them start investing $2 of their allowance each week into their own brokerage accounts.
+2. Explain: When my kids were younger, I told them a story about "Money Babies" to explain the concept of interest, and more importantly, compound interest.
+Essentially, a dollar gave birth to some coins, and then those coins gave birth to more coins, and so on.
+After that, we had them start investing $2 of their allowance each week into their own brokerage accounts.
 They would sit on my lap, click the mouse, and we would talk through each step.
-They would invest in free stock index funds, which are collections of publicly traded companies designed to track the U.S. and international stock markets.
-Two free mutual funds with a weekly investment of $1 each!
-This is all about building sound habits and muscle memory, not becoming a millionaire from your allowance!
-They also enjoyed and understood it!
-When we would drive around, they would always ask if they owned whatever business was outside their window, Starbucks, McDonalds, Walmart, etc.!
+They would invest in free stock index funds, which are collections of publicly traded companies designed to track the U.S. and international stock markets—two free mutual funds with a weekly investment of $1 each!
+This is all about building sound habits and muscle memory, not about becoming a millionaire from their allowance!
+They enjoyed and understood it too!
+When we would drive around, they would always ask if they owned whatever business was outside their window, like Starbucks, McDonald's, Walmart, etc.!
 This was a simple way for them to understand the idea of owning a small fraction of thousands of publicly traded companies.

-In summary, parenting is hard and there is no perfect approach that works, but the above steps seem to be helping my kids understand the basics of wealth.
+In summary, parenting is hard, and there is no perfect approach that works, but the above steps seem to be helping my kids understand the basics of wealth.

 bottom of page